SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 The implementation of the skeleton was followed by a the implementation of a vertical slice which focused on fetching all courses from the database.

-The individual components of the vertical slice can be seen below:
+The individual components of the vertical slice can be seen below on the part of Domain Model (Appendix 2.3 Diagrams):

 ```plantuml
 @startuml